The Facts

 When vomiting is persistent, anti-nausea medications can be prescribed, and tests can be conducted to find an underlying cause or more extensive health problem.
 In severe cases, the medications may need to be given as an intravenous injection (into the vein) if a person is actively vomiting.
 Taking anti-nausea medications for a long time isn't recommended, and they shouldn't be taken during any stage of pregnancy without consulting a physician first.
 Antihistamines, such as dimenhydrinate*, may be used when the nausea and vomiting is caused by motion sickness.

-Pregnant women who experience nausea and vomiting should talk to their doctor about medications that are thought to be safe for both them and their baby.
+Pregnant people who experience nausea and vomiting should talk to their doctor about medications that are thought to be safe for both them and their baby.

 All material copyright MediResource Inc. 1996 – 2024.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Nausea-and-Vomiting